nmartin198/pyHS2MF6/docsrc/cs_sa_MF6.rst

-It is important to provide this daily, time-series forcing in semi-arid environments in order to facilitate configuration of the Newton-Raphson solver formulation.
+It is important to provide this daily, time-series forcing in semi-arid environments in order to facilitate configuration of the Newton-Raphson solver formulation and the :abbr:`UZF (Unsaturated Zone Flow)` wave sets.
 The Newton-Raphson solver will provide a better representation of the dynamic water table movements expected for the semi-arid, karst terrain study site.

 |